gkulasik/grpc_assistant_server/README.md

 # GRPC Assistant Server (GAS)

-Dockerized HTTP/JSON proxy server for local GRPC development without the struggles of making GRPC requests, leveraging grpcurl [https://github.com/fullstorydev/grpcurl].
+Dockerized HTTP/JSON proxy server for local grpc development without the struggles of making grpc requests, leveraging gRPCurl [https://github.com/fullstorydev/grpcurl].

 ## What it can do
 - Generate valid, ready to copy and paste, grpcurl commands from a request using HTTP/JSON.
 - Execute and parse grpc requests within a docker container and return a formatted response (plaintext or JSON).
 - Perform auto formatting of select request body fields to reduce proto format dependence (ex.
-Timestamps and dates).
+Dates and Timestamps).

 ##  What are the benefits?
 - Free choice of UI (choose your http client such as Postman, Paw, etc.) and all the features they support such as saving requests, variables, and testing.
-- Minimal setup required due to being fully dockerized (server and grpcurl).
+- Minimal setup required (docker).
-- Craft GRPC request bodies and view responses in familiar HTTP/JSON format.
+- Craft grpc request bodies and view responses in familiar HTTP/JSON format.
-- Can auto-format some specific GRPC types like Date or Timestamp using familiar JSON types/structures.
+- Can auto-format some specific grpc types like Date or Timestamp using familiar JSON types/structures.
 - Leverage a trusted base with grpcurl.
 Easily works with grpc servers, no tls or server compatibility issues like other grpc tools may have.
 - Requests are easily portable and transferable due to the text based nature of grpcurl and/or equivalent curl.
 - No changes are required to existing proto files or servers like some other grpc tools.
-- Provides best-effort hints to help debug GRPC call failures.
+- Provides best-effort hints to help debug grpc call failures.

 ## Quick start

-Install Docker for Mac (or equivalent for Windows/Linux).
+1. Install Docker for Mac (or equivalent for Windows/Linux).

-Download the code via git clone: `git clone https://github.com/gkulasik/grpc_assistant_server.git`
+2. Download the code via git clone: `git clone https://github.com/gkulasik/grpc_assistant_server.git`.
 This will create a new directory called `grpc_assistant_server` with all the necessary files.

-Then `cd` into the new `grpc_assistant_server directory` and run `./start_grpc_assistant_server.sh`
+3. `cd` into the new `grpc_assistant_server directory` and run `./start_grpc_assistant_server.sh`.
 The first run may take some time as the docker containers are pulled from DockerHub or built locally.
 Subsequent runs will be substantially faster.
+4. The service should be up and running!

-Copy and paste the curl below into your favorite HTTP/JSON client to get started!
-Note the example will not work out of the box due to the limitations of GRPC, headers need to be adjusted to a valid GRPC server and proto files on the local machine (see `Setup` for additional information).
+For a quicker start, copy and paste the curl below into your favorite HTTP/JSON client to get started!
+The example will not work out of the box due to the limitations of grpc.
+Headers values need to be adjusted, see `Setup` for additional information.

 If running against a remote server use that server's address for the `GRPC_META_server_address`.
 If running locally use `host.docker.internal:{local_service_port_#}`.